Bitcoin scam hacks Twitter accounts of Obama, Biden, Bill Gates and others

 A number of prominent Twitter accounts, including those of Joe Biden, Barack Obama, Bill Gates and Elon Musk, appear to have been compromised Wednesday, posting messages tied to a cryptocurrency scam.

+- One bitcoin wallet linked to the scam appears to have received the equivalent of over $100,000, according to CNBC.

-Details: The accounts of Jeff Bezos, Mike Bloomberg and Kanye West, as well as Bitcoin.org, Coinbase and Ripple, were similarly compromised.
+Details: The accounts of Jeff Bezos, Mike Bloomberg and Kanye West, as well as companies Apple, Bitcoin.org, Coinbase and Ripple, were similarly compromised, in addition to several others.

-- Twitter said it is looking into the matter but didn't immediately have a comment.

-- A spokesperson for Bill Gates said in a statement: "We can confirm that this tweet was not sent by Bill Gates.
-This appears to be part of a larger issue that Twitter is facing.
-Twitter is aware and working to restore the account."
+- Twitter said in a statement, "We are aware of a security incident impacting accounts on Twitter.
+We are investigating and taking steps to fix it.
+We will update everyone shortly."

+- A Biden spokesperson said in a statement, "Twitter locked down the account immediately following the breach and removed the related tweet.
+We remain in touch with Twitter on the matter."

 This story is developing.
 Please check back for updates.